pingcap/blog/how-to-troubleshoot-rocksdb-write-stalls-in-tikv.md

 If too many large memtables are created, there is a greater possibility of out-of-memory (OOM) exceptions; therefore, RocksDB will limit the number and size of memtables created.

-For each column family (default, write, lock, and raft), RocksDB first writes the record in the write-ahead logging (WAL) log that’s on disk.
+For each column family (default, write, lock, and raft), RocksDB first writes the record in the write-ahead logging (WAL) log that's on disk.
 (This is not important for write stalls.)
 Then, it inserts the data into a memtable (write buffer).
 When the memtable reaches the `write-buffer-size` limit, the memtable becomes read-only and a new memtable is created to receive new write operations.
 The default `write-buffer-size` limit for CF (column families) write is 128 MB and for lock it is 32 MB.
 There is a maximum number of memtables that you can create; the default is 5.
 This is set by `max-write-buffer-number`.
 Once the limit is reached, RocksDB will not create more memtables and will stall all new write operations until the memtables count is reduced below the `max-write-buffer-number` limit.

 There are background tasks (jobs) that are specifically responsible for flushing memtables to disk and compacting SST files.
 By default `max-background-jobs` is set to 8 or CPU cores to -1, whichever is smaller.